 NanoPC-T3

-The NanoPC-T3 has an Samsung S5P6818, Octa Core Cortexβ„’-A53 (ARMv8 64-bit) processor and either 1GB or 2GB DDR3 RAM.
+The has an Samsung S5P6818, Octa Core Cortex™-A53 (ARMv8 64-bit) processor and either 1GB or 2GB DDR3 RAM.
 The NanoPC-T3 has an 8GB eMMC, which is too small for a default Kali installation, so we run from an external microSD card.

-By default, the Kali Linux NanoPC-T3 image contains the kali-linux-default metapackage similar to most other platforms.
-If you wish to install extra tools please refer to our metapackages page.
+By default, the Kali Linux NanoPC-T3 image contains the similar to most other platforms.
+If you wish to install extra tools please refer to our .

 Kali on NanoPC-T3 microSD card - User Instructions

-If you’re unfamiliar with the details of downloading and validating a Kali Linux image, or for using that image to create a bootable device, it’s strongly recommended that you refer to the more detailed procedures described in the specific articles on those subjects.
+If you’re unfamiliar with the details of , or for , it’s strongly recommended that you refer to the more detailed procedures described in the specific articles on those subjects.

 To install a pre-built image of the standard build of Kali Linux on your NanoPC-T3, follow these instructions: